 Huddle Up Question

-Huddle up with your kids tonight and ask: “When we make one another angry, what can we do to calm down?”
+Huddle up with your kids and ask, “When we are angry with one another, what can we do to calm down?”